A Compositional Framework for Passive Linear Networks: Constructing the black box functor

-Next we consider the case of currents, described by a functor $I\maps \mathrm{Corel} \to \mathrm{LinRel}$.
-This functor now expresses Kirchhoff's current law: it requires that the sum of currents flowing into each part of the corelation partition must equal to the sum of currents flowing out.
-It may also be understood as a generalization of the covariant functor $\mathrm{Set} \to \mathrm{Vect}$ that maps a set to the vector space of $\F$-linear combinations of elements of that set.
+The second part is a functor $I$ mapping each corelation to the linear relation it imposes between currents at inputs and outputs.
+This functor expresses Kirchhoff's current law: the sum of currents flowing into each node must equal the sum of currents flowing out.

 \begin{proposition} Define the functor